SpoonLabs/astor/README.md

     java fr.inria.main.evolution.MainjGenProg -bug280

-Extesion points
+Extension points
 -------
-Astor can be extended witout modifying the source code.
+Astor can be extended with out modifying the source code.
 For instance, one could add to Astor new repair operators or to add a customize strategy for navigating the search space.

 ***Custom Repair Operator***